-If either SSA or OPM experiences an incident involving the loss or breach of PII provided by SSA or OPM under the terms of this agreement, they will follow the incident reporting guidelines issued by OMB.
-In the event of a reportable incident under OMB guidance involving PII, the agency experiencing the incident is responsible for following its established procedures, including notification to the proper organizations (e.g., United States Computer Emergency Readiness Team and the agency's privacy office).
-In addition, the agency experiencing the incident (e.g., electronic or paper) will notify the other agency's Systems Security Contact named in this agreement.
-If OPM is unable to speak with the SSA Systems Security Contact within one hour or if for some other reason notifying the SSA Systems Security Contact is not practicable (e.g., it is outside of the normal business hours), OPM will call SSA's National Network Service Center toll free at 1-877-697-4889.
+If SSA experiences an incident involving the loss or breach of PII provided by OPM under the terms of this agreement, SSA will follow the incident reporting guidelines issued by OMB.
+In the event of a reportable incident under OMB guidance involving PII, SSA is responsible for following its established procedures, including notification to the proper organizations (e.g., United States Computer Emergency Readiness Team and SSA's privacy office).
+In addition, SSA will notify OPM's Systems Security Contact named in this agreement.
 Within one hour of becoming aware of a possible incident involving OPM-provided PII, SSA will contact OPM IT Security Operations: cybersolutions@opm.gov; 844-377-6109.